jf-coding/cycle/README.md

 Comparation with Xilinx MicroBlaze v6.0
 =====
 * The simulation system doesn't suport the following features
-  - Instruction cache, (not yet implement in the FireWorks processor)
+  - Instruction cache, (not yet implement)
-  - Data cache, (not yet implement in the FireWorks processor)
+  - Data cache, (not yet implement)
-  - Floating point unit (FPU), (not yet implement in the FireWorks processor)
+  - Floating point unit (FPU), (not yet implement)
-  - Fast simplex link (FSL), (not yet implement in the FireWorksl processor)
+  - Fast simplex link (FSL), (not yet implement)
-  - OPB Memory, only support one memory bank (implement as in the FireWorks processor)
+  - OPB Memory, only support one memory bank

 * The simulation system have the following limitations
-  - Instruction in OPB Memory is read in one clock cycle, (not yet implement in the FireWorks processor)
+  - Instruction in OPB Memory is read in one clock cycle, (not yet implement)

 Changes